Blinken in Indonesia as US seeks to strengthen relations with Southeast Asia - ExBulletin

 His foreign ministry said bilateral agreements would be signed on education, peace corps and a maritime partnership.

-Blinken will deliver a speech on the US-Indo-Pacific strategy on Tuesday in the capital Jakarta, among other events, ahead of meetings in Malaysia and Thailand on Wednesday and Thursday, respectively.
+Blinken will deliver a speech on the United States’ Indo-Pacific strategy on Tuesday in the capital Jakarta, among other events, ahead of meetings in Malaysia and Thailand on Wednesday and Thursday, respectively.

 Southeast Asia is a key stage in a rivalry between the United States and China, the world’s two largest economies, with a heated battle for influence as the Biden administration seeks to reconnect with a region in which the commitment of the United States was called into question under President Donald Trump.